Sports

 Jim Louvau

 Early in his Diamondbacks career, Marte signed a team-friendly extension and immediately played like one of the best players in baseball.
 A run of injuries then made his deal look iffy, only for the Diamondbacks to sign him to another long-term deal in 2022 worth $76 million over five years.
 Marte once again played above his salary, earning a third contract extension from the team last year.
 He’s now locked up at least through 2030.
 Marte has been a consistently dangerous hitter since 2023 and was a force in Arizona’s surprising run to the World Series that same year.
 He made the All-Star team the last two years and finished third in the voting for the National League Most Valuable Player Award in 2024.
-Though the Diamondbacks flirted with trading him this past offseason in order to shore up other weaknesses, he figures again to be quite the bargain in 2026.
+Though the Diamondbacks flirted with trading him this past offseason in order to shore up other weaknesses, they opted to keep him.
+How’s that turned out?
+Marte hasn’t quite hit to the MVP level he has in previous years, but he’s still an above-average slugger who is currently on track to top 30 home runs for just the third time in his career.

 Loading latest posts...